rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 * To enter a new device, click the "New" button, and start with the *Topic*.
   * Topics are case-sensitive!
-  * A "Standard" topic, for which prefix and postfix substitution is performed (see **Settings Tab**), is indicated by enclosing it in "&lt;" and "&gt;"
+  * A "Standard" topic, for which prefix and postfix substitution is performed (see **Settings Tab**), is indicated by enclosing it in "<" and ">"
 (or one of the variations mentioned previously).
 E.g., "<*topic*>".
 *This should be the default method for specifying topics.*